iiasa/message_ix/doc/usage.rst

 Publications
 ============

-In the following a section of publication are shown in which |MESSAGEix| is used.
+The following is a selection of academic publications in which |MESSAGEix| was used to carry out energy systems research.
 For each, the spatial scope/resolution, keywords and specific usage of |MESSAGEix| are described.

 Climate mitigation scenarios with persistent COVID-19-related energy demand changes